brainlife/docs/docs/apps/register.md

 ![resources](/img/app.output2.png)

-### *raw* datatype
+### **raw** datatype

 Many app creates datatypes that are not meant to be used by any other app.
 You can use `raw` datatypes to output and archive such outputs.
 You should avoid using `raw` input datatype as an input to another app.
-If you need to use do this, please contact the developer of the upstream app generating the `raw` output dataset and ask them to define a new datatype.
+If you need to use do this, please contact the developer of the upstream app generating the `raw` output dataset and ask them to define a new datatype and use it instead of `raw` datatype.

 ## Configuration Parameters